Boeing wins order for 47 Dreamliners from American Airlines

 The 787-8s will begin arriving in 2022, followed a year later by the first of the 787-9s, the carrier said.
 American will use the planes to replace aging Boeing 767-300s and, later, its Airbus A330-300s and the oldest of its Boeing 777-200s.

-American also deferred delivery of 40 Boeing 737 Max narrow-body planes to between 2025 and 2026.
+American also deferred delivery of 40 Boeing 737 MAX narrowbody planes to between 2025 and 2026.
 The aircraft originally were to arrive in 2020-2022.
 The deferral will better match future planned retirements, the carrier said.

-Airbus has said it has a series of ongoing sales campaigns for the A330neo with more than 100 airlines that currently operate the older version of the plane.
+Airbus has said it has a series of sales campaigns for the A330neo with more than 100 airlines that currently operate the older version of the plane.
 The 250-seat A330-800 is on track for its first flight in the middle of this year, with the bigger -900 variant set to enter into service around the same time with launch operator TAP — Air Portugal.